 With an extensive variety of cruise ships and destinations to choose from, there’s never been a better time to try a cruise.

-However, despite the industry’s fast-changing and dynamic pace, some of the old cruise myths still prevent people from trying a holiday on the water.
+However, despite the industry’s fast-changing and dynamic pace, some of the old cruise myths still prevent people from trying a cruise holidays on the water.

 Cruise Critic, the world’s largest cruise review site and online cruise community, dispels some of the top myths.